 Click to launch our gallery of the most amazing science and tech images of the week.

 Underwater portraiture is a tricky endeavor.
 Animals often end up looking greenish or blueish, thanks to the tint of the water–but some of these animals are emphatically not greenish/blueish.
 Pictured above is the North Pacific giant octopus, arguably the largest octopus in the world, photographed by Mark Laita using studio strobe lighting.
-Read more at
+Read more at New Scientist.

 Cosmic Gas Bubble